History of American Horror Story in Timeline

 May 2016: Denis O'Hare Announces Appearance

-June 2016: Jackson, Peters, Bentley, and Bates Return
+June 2016: Returns Announced for Cheyenne Jackson, Evan Peters, Wes Bentley, and Kathy Bates

 In June 2016, Cheyenne Jackson, Evan Peters, Wes Bentley, and Kathy Bates announced their returns for the sixth season of American Horror Story.

-On July 6, 2016, filming for the sixth season began at Santa Clarita, California, with set constructions including a colonial settler home.
+On July 6, 2016, filming for the sixth season of American Horror Story began in Santa Clarita, California.

-In August 2016, Sarah Paulson announced that she would return to the series in the sixth season and Ryan Murphy announced that Cuba Gooding Jr. had joined the main cast of American Horror Story.
+In August 2016, Sarah Paulson announced that she would return to the series in the sixth season and Ryan Murphy announced that Oscar winner Cuba Gooding Jr. had joined the main cast of American Horror Story.

 September 2016: Full Main Cast Announced

-In September 2016, the full main cast was announced after the first episode of the sixth season of American Horror Story with the inclusion of André Holland and returning series veteran Lily Rabe.
+In September 2016, the full main cast of the sixth season of American Horror Story was announced after the first episode with the inclusion of André Holland and returning series veteran Lily Rabe.

-In June 2017, filming for the seventh season was originally planned to begin in Orange, California, before it was moved to May instead.
+In June 2017, filming for the seventh season of American Horror Story was originally planned to begin in Orange, California, but it was moved to May instead.

 In October 2017, Sarah Paulson announced her return for the eighth season of American Horror Story.

-In December 2017, The Walt Disney Company announced it would purchase 21st Century Fox which included the 20th Century Fox film and TV assets.
+In December 2017, The Walt Disney Company announced it would purchase 21st Century Fox, which included the 20th Century Fox film and TV assets.

 January 2018: Premiere of American Crime Story Season 2